 For any sewer emergency, discontinue household water use and call the 24-hour emergency sewer response team at (918) 586-6999.
 The City of Tulsa has a customer service employee available around the clock and if needed, a work crew is available to inspect and take action.

 Keeping Tulsa's water clean is a team effort that involves citizens and City workers.
-Federal and state regulations as well as City ordinances guide Public Works employees who operate and maintain the treatment plants, sanitary sewers, and other wastewater facilities.
-Residents and business people can do their part by disposing of hazardous waste properly, and funding the infrastructure needed by a growing city.
+State, Federal and local regulations guide Water and Sewer employees who operate and maintain the treatment plants, sanitary sewers, and other wastewater facilities.
+Residents and businesspeople can do their part by disposing of hazardous waste properly, and funding the infrastructure needed by a growing city.

 Learn more about Tulsa's wastewater collection system by watching this video.